76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 The Craft of a Build

-This case study is a record of a build where a 96-row original-site crawl informed the build from the first issue, and where the two-track QA backlog structure — a separate SEO Issues track and an Account Manager Issues track — ensured that both the agency’s technical requirements and its client-facing quality bar were met before the site went live.
+The 96-row original-site crawl informed the build from the first issue; the two-track QA backlog structure — a separate SEO Issues track and an Account Manager Issues track — ensured both the agency’s technical requirements and its client-facing quality bar were met before the site went live.

 Snapshot